 New England Graphic Medicine Summit Returns

-This year’s event—hosted on Boston's Longwood Avenue, a world-renowned hub for hospitals, medical research centers, and academic institutions (including our hosts, MCPHS University and Harvard Medical School's Countway Library)—will consist of presentations, panels, and workshops, both in-person and virtually, to connect, illuminate, and expand the area’s Graphic Medicine community.
-An additional aim is to galvanize interest and coordinate organizers for a potential larger regional conference in 2026.
-Proposals are sought from those living in New England or focusing on the region, comparing their region to New England, or creating material on/for specifically New England, including, but not limited to, scholarly, creative, clinical, and pedagogical by readers, creators, students, educators, scholars, retailers, librarians, clinicians, and healthcare policy makers.
+NEGM25—hosted on Boston's Longwood Avenue, a world-renowned hub for hospitals, medical research centers, and academic institutions (including our hosts, MCPHS University and Harvard Medical School's Countway Library)—consisted of presentations, panels, and workshops, both in-person and virtually, to connect, illuminate, and expand the area’s Graphic Medicine community.
+An additional aim was to galvanize interest and coordinate organizers for a potential larger regional conference in 2026.
+Proposals were sought from those living in New England or focusing on the region, comparing their region to New England, or creating material on/for specifically New England, including, but not limited to, scholarly, creative, clinical, and pedagogical by readers, creators, students, educators, scholars, retailers, librarians, clinicians, and healthcare policy makers.
 For more information about the event, check out this Fanbase Press interview with planning committee members Caroline Hu and Briana L. Martino!
-If you would like to help promote the event, you can download the NEGM Summit flyer (PDF).
+The original NEGM Summit flyer lives here (PDF).

 NEGM25 Summit Programming